 “I couldn’t appreciate the price, not understanding the time, effort, creativity and designing put into creating a quilt.
 I looked at the quilt as just something to keep you warm.
 Roy said proudly.
 I told Faith, I could make this.
 Faith held him to his word, and he decided to take a quilting class.

 At the Stafford quilt shop he took a beginner’s quilting class; Roy was not just the only man; he was the only African American as well.
 The women were receptive to him and helped him get caught up to where they were.
-Classes met weekly starting with basic blocks, a Nine Patch, Bears Claw and Drunker’s Path.
+Classes met weekly starting with basic blocks, a Nine Patch, Bears Claw and Drunkard’s Path.
 The quilt shop closed, and the class ended however, Roy says he continued working on quilts creating a Double Wedding Ring king-size quilt.
 When his son was born, he slowed down however, he would still sew squares to keep in practice but never completed anything.
 Because of his true passion for quilting, he started back in 2004.
 He wanted to create something unique.
 While sitting in his kitchen surrounded by all of his Black memorabilia, he came up with a unique idea.

 “I should make something with people eating watermelon,” he said.
 Watermelon has always been negatively linked to black culture.
 What many have seen as a negative link is really a powerful link to life, strength, and survival.
 Watermelons are native to the Kalahari Desert of Southern Africa.
 The watermelon like Black people is strong, durable, and versatile.
 “I want to show this positive link between my African American culture and watermelon.
 I am proud of my heritage, and I want to acknowledge it and share it with others by giving birth to the Watermel’un Babies.”

 He then started sketching characters and this is how it all came together.
-Mrs. Viola Williams Canady, founder, and president of “Daughters of Dorcas and Sons,” taught him how to do couching, a technique in which embroidery floss is laid across the raw edges of the design and stitched around the fabric using 3,6,9 or 12 strands of floss.
+Mrs. Viola Williams Canady, founder, and president of “Daughters of Dorcas and Sons,” taught him how to do couching, a technique in which embroidery floss is laid across the raw edges of the fabric design and stitched around the fabric using 3,6,9 or 12 strands of embroidery floss.
 Then the floss is stitch in place with small stitches of the same or a different embroidery floss.
 The couching threads may be either the same color as the laid threads or contrasting color.
-It can be confused with using an applique however Roy’s first watermelun baby quilt he used all hand-couching and hand quilting.
+It can be confused with using an applique stitch however, Roy’s first watermelun baby quilt he used all hand-couching and hand quilting.
 This quilt was featured in the National Quilters Association (N.Q.A.) magazine in the 2008 issue.
 The watermelon baby quilt was also featured in the NQA quilt exhibit in Columbus Ohio 2008.

 Being part of the “Daughters of Dorcas and Sons” was rewarding and learning from Mrs. Canady who taught him everything he knows about quilting.